 Serialization entails marking packages with a product identifier (GTIN), a unique serial number, a lot number and an expiration date.
 The serialization must be done to the smallest packaging level of a product, should it be a box, a vial or a bottle, and all data must be included in a 2D Data Matrix (GS1) data carrier.
-Learn more about the serialization requirements by reading the HCP Serialization Playbook.

 The implementation of traceability occurs through the serialization and aggregation of the products.
 This means that drugs will receive a unique identification printed on the packaging, known as the “Identificador Único de Medicamentos” (“Unique Drugs Identifier”, IUM).
 The IUM is made up of:

 The Russian Federal Law No. 425-FZ (decree No 1556) which came into effect October 1, 2020, states that to track supply chain activity, certain pharmaceutical products must be serialized.
 Unlike the EU’s serialization requirements under the FMD, Russian regulations apply to a wider range of pharmaceutical products.
 These include:

 Reporting of serialized products takes place through a centralized database called the Federal State Information System for Monitoring Drug Circulation (FSIS MDC).
 Manufacturers must onboard with the FSIS MDC and report all serial numbers and batch numbers to the centralized system.
 Along with the information required by U.S. and European regulations (a GTIN and serial number), the Russian regulations call for a crypto key (four characters from the GS1 characters set 82) and crypto code (44 characters: symbols, numbers, and lowercase and uppercase letters from the Latin alphabet).